Getting Old Is Fun In Sun City, AZ

 Other activities include soft ball, racquetball, billiards, aerobics, various card clubs, a model railroad club, shuffleboard, photography, lawn bowling, fishing and basketball.

-What makes Sun City more than just another retirement community – its impressive financial history and zero debt policy.
+Sun City has an impressive financial history and zero debt policy.
 The board of directors (there is no Mayor) pays cash for everything it purchases.
 An incredible feat considering everything in town looks like it’s in mint condition.
 It’s a team effort of residents taking great care of their community and the city fixing things immediately and upgrading when needed.
 Curb appeal is important to attract future residents to Sun City.

 So how do they do it?
 For starters, to become a resident you must pay a one-time $3,000 fee when you purchase property within the city limits.
 That money goes into a fund for construction and upgrades of facilities.
 The cost to use any of the seven community centers including the public golf courses is about $500 annually per household.
 There are additional fees for certain clubs or workshops – but as referenced above – they are incredibly low.